giacomofragione/heart_attack/README.md

 # Classifying Heart Disease.

-This repository presents a machine learning model to classify the possibility of heart attack.
+This repository presents a machine learning model to classify the possibility of heart disease.
 The models used are Decision Tree, Random Forest, and XGBOOST.

 ### Code